samuelgfeller/slim-example-project/docs/testing/testing-cheatsheet.md

     depending on the role of the logged-in user such as `userMutationRights` for instance.
       * Load with every different type of user role.
 Ideally and if well maintained, only the roles where there are changes can be tested, but I think it would make sense to test each role each time per default.
+    * Test that deleted resource is NOT in response.
   * Unauthenticated load
     Expected: Correct status code (401) and login url in response body with correct query parameters that include url to the previous page.
 * Ajax resource creation / modification / deletion